-The operators $a_k$ and $a_k^\dagger$ can annihilate and create physical single-photon state even though two vector potentials are introduced to describe photon.
+The operators $a_k$ and $a_k^\dagger$ can annihilate and create physical single-photon state even though two vector potentials are introduced to describe a photon.
 The above equations of motion are two first-order differential equations.
-They constrain $A$ and $B$ together with the equation corresponding to the gauge-fixing condition
+They constrain $A$ and $B$ together with the gauge-fixing condition